Hospital Quality Improvement Award Program

-The 2012-2013 Texas Hospital Quality Improvement Award program, sponsored by TMF Health Quality Institute (the Medicare Quality Improvement Organization), Texas Hospital Association and Texas Organization of Rural and Community Hospitals will recognize Texas hospitals that have undertaken quality initiatives to improve outcomes in patient care and improve their performance on specific national quality measures.
-This program was established in 2004 as a non-competitive recognition program designed to recognize exemplary outcomes achieved by hospitals statewide.
+The Hospital Quality Improvement Award program, sponsored by TMF Health Quality Institute, in the states of Texas, Oklahoma, Missouri, Arkansas and territory of Puerto Rico recognizes hospitals that undertake quality improvement initiatives to enhance outcomes in patient care and improve their performance on specific national quality measures.
+This program was established in 2004 as a non-competitive program designed to recognize exemplary outcomes achieved by hospitals statewide.

-All Inpatient Prospective Payment System (IPPS or Acute Care) Hospitals and Critical Access Hospitals (CAH) across the state will automatically be included as participants in the 2012-2013 program.
-Please ensure that we have up-to-date contact information by completing this online contact information form.
-Read more about the award program in this one page summary (PDF).
+All Inpatient Prospective Payment System (IPPS or Acute Care) Hospitals and Critical Access Hospitals (CAH) across the four states and the territory of Puerto Rico will be automatically included as participants in the 2016 – 2017 program.

-Hospitals must meet or exceed the established criteria targets to receive an award.
-Hospitals will receive quarterly reports that will be uploaded to each hospital’s QualityNet administrator inbox.
-The report will outline the hospital’s performance to date in relation to the criteria developed and will indicate (at each point in time) if the hospital is on target to receive an award.
+Hospitals must have met or exceeded the established criteria targets to receive an award.
+Hospitals received quarterly reports that were uploaded to each hospital’s QualityNet administrator inbox.
+The report outlined the hospital’s performance to date in relation to the criteria developed and indicated (at each point in time) if the hospital was on target to receive an award.

-All hospitals (including IPPS or Acute Care and CAH) are automatically enrolled in the awards program.
-The criteria established for each category is listed on the award criteria section of this website.
+All hospitals (including IPPS or Acute Care and CAH) were automatically enrolled in the awards program.
+The criteria established for each category will be listed on the award criteria section of this website on a future date.
+Hospitals will be notified once the criteria is finalized and posted on this website.

 What determines an award winner?

 There are three award designations: Gold, Silver, and Bronze.
 Each hospital must meet or exceed the targets established to receive an award.
-See the award criteria section of this website for more information.
+The award criteria section of this website will provide additional information once published.

 How will my hospital be recognized if we should receive an award?